sadiaafsana138/Python_AI-Projects/GROQ API/PrepMate-AI/README.md

 - **No persistent storage** — conversation history resets on page refresh.
 This is intentional for privacy.
 - **Single user** — designed for one person's personal study, not multi-user deployment.

----

-## License

-MIT — free to use, modify, and share.